dbpolglase/tUI/Manual-en.md

 <p>Let’s start with data retrieval.
 For this, there are two key functions:</p>
 <pre><code>void * LVIEW_getElement(char * nView, char * nComponent);
 </code></pre>
-<p>that allows us to obtain the reference to any element of any view, using either the id or the name.<br>
+<p>that allows us to obtain the reference to any element of any View, using either the id or the name.<br>
-If we indicate NULL as nView, we will refer to the active view.</p>
+If we indicate NULL as nView, we will refer to the active View.</p>
 <p>and</p>
 <pre><code>char * COMPONENT_getValue(tComponent * component);
 </code></pre>